WohlSoft/Moondust-Project/README.md

 ![PGE Calibrator](https://github.com/WohlSoft/PGE-Project/blob/master/PlayableCalibrator/_resourses/icon/calibrator_256.png)

-It's a PGE development tool intended for game creators.
-It allows the user to define a hit (collision) box for each respective frame of a playable character, and also allows developers to calibrate any incorrect positions of the frames in an SMBX64 playable character sprite.
+The Playable Character Calibrator allows the developer to define a collision box for each respective frame of a playable character, and calibrate any incorrect positions of the frames in an SMBX64 playable character sprite.

 [More information on the PGE Wiki...](http://wohlsoft.ru/pgewiki/Playable_character_Calibrator)